panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 ## 1. The whitespaces and line terminators

-Before diving into the actual trim functions, let's understand first what special characters the trims function is getting rid of.
+Before diving into the actual trim functions, let's first agree what special characters the trim functions are removing from strings.

-First, the whitespaces is a special set of characters consisting of:
+First, the whitespace is any character from the following list:

 * *SPACE* (`U+0020` code point)
 * *CHARACTER TABULATION* (`U+0009` code point)